Where You’re Happy With Your Family Time and Your Bank Account

 My Personal Budget Template

-If you’re looking for an alternative to Mint, the next best budgeting app I’ve found is EveryDollar, which was created by the Dave Ramsey team.
+If you’re looking for an app rather than a spreadsheet, the EveryDollar is an app to try.
 The free version is good, but the premium version allows for easier tracking because it connects to your bank account.
-You can try the Premium version for free for 15 day to see if it makes tracking spending easier for you.
+You can try the Premium version for free for 15 days to see if it makes sticking to a budget easier for you.

 BEST DEBT CALCULATORS